|

 The minimum

-covered and gloves must be worn.
-Basic gloves are available
+and gloves must be worn.
+Basic gloves are available for £1.35.

-for £1.35.
 Dress in tough clothing which suits the weather.
+All lessons must

-lesson options available from single trainer to 4 lesson packages,
+available from single trainer to 4 lesson packages, and further

 Kids Club